librenms/librenms/doc/Installation/Installation-(Debian-Ubuntu).md

 This host is where the MySQL database runs.
 It could be the same machine as your network management server (this is the most common initial deployment scenario).

+> ** Whilst we are working on ensuring LibreNMS is compatible with MySQL strict mode, for now, please disable this after mysql is installed.

 You are free to choose between using MySQL or MariaDB:

 **MySQL**